 6. Insurance Coverage.
 This is the most important factor for case valuation because defendants sometimes have a minimum or inadequate insurance coverage and our clients do not have Uninsured Motorist or Underinsured Motorist coverage to make up for the difference between the defendant’s insurance policy limit and the true value of the injury claim.

 The above are the most important factors we use to assess the value of a personal injury claim.
 The insurance company does the same thing.

 If you would like us to determine how much your bodily injury claim is worth, please contact us at 1-800-718-4658 for a free case evaluation.
 You have a right to know what your case is worth.
-We will immediately let you know based on our decades of experience pursuing personal injury claims from San Diego to Santa Rosa and beyond.
+We will immediately let you know based on our decades of experience pursuing personal injury claims from Palm Desert to Modesto and beyond.